Tag: grow

 ※Prayer※

 God, sometimes we succumb to our human frailties.
-Sometimes we just want to be kids again, and give up all responsibility.
+Sometimes we just want to be kids again, and up all responsibility.
 Help us to lead those around us, and those that follow us to be weaned followers of Christ.
 Amen.